Martín Aguirregabiria: Famalicão

 On 18 July 2022, free agent Aguirregabiria moved abroad for the first time in his career, signing a three-year deal with Primeira Liga side F.C.
 Famalicão.

-Cartagena
+Return to Spain

 On 6 July 2024, Aguirregabiria returned to Spain and its second division, after signing a one-year deal with FC Cartagena.
 He was regularly used during the season, contributing with one goal in 29 appearances as the club suffered relegation.

-Zaragoza

 On 1 September 2025, Real Zaragoza announced the signing of Aguirregabiria on a one-year contract.
+After another relegation, he moved to fellow Primera Federación side CD Mirandés on three-year contract on 21 July 2026.